vojtajina/grunt-bump/README.md

 Type: `Boolean` or `String`
 Default value: `true`

 Push the changes to a remote repo?
-If `options.tag` is set to `tag`, only the tag is pushed and not the branch.
-When set to `branch`, only the branch is pushed.
+If `options.push` is set to `tag`, only the tag is pushed and not the branch.
+If set to `branch`, only the branch is pushed and not the tag.
+If set to `true`, both branch and tag are pushed.
+If set to `false`, nothing is pushed.

 #### options.pushTo
 Type: `String`